British Steel Pension Scheme

 How to complain

 If you believe you received unsuitable advice, the first step is to complain to the firm that gave you the advice.
+Please click here for a template letter that you can use – you don’t have to use this, it’s been designed as an aid to use if you need help to get started on the complaint process.
 A regulated financial firm must respond to your complaint in writing within 8 weeks, telling you whether the complaint has been successful or why they need more time to look into it.
 At this point if you are unhappy with the response, or you haven’t received one, you can refer your complaint to the Financial Ombudsman Service (FOS).

 Using a regulated financial adviser gives you access to FOS.
 This service is independent and free to use.
 It can make awards for compensation where something has gone wrong.
 They have a dedicated team who are considering complaints involving the transfers out of BSPS.
 Please direct any complaints to email@example.com so the team can provide tailored support.